reubenmiller/tedge-mapper-template/docs/MEASUREMENTS.md

 **Advantages**

-* Easy for consumers to check for presence of a value
+* Easy for consumers to check the presence of a value
-* Fairly easy to transform the data into nested json
+* Fairly easy to transform the data into nested json if nested structure is required

 **Disadvantages**

-* Larger message payload due to duplication of group information (e.g. `environment.` needs to be repeated per item in the group)
+* Larger message payload due to duplication of group information (e.g. `environment` needs to be repeated per item in the group)

-### Single group
+### By type/group

 **Topic**